 This list includes several free Wi-Fi locations, restaurants, and coffee shops where you can get free Wi-Fi, open Wi-Fi networks, and find free Wi-Fi via your provider.
 These free Wi-Fi slots are available in almost every city, and once you know where to go, you can enjoy free Wi-Fi at any time.
 This makes it extremely easy to find a place where you can relax and get your social media fix, send an email or even work a bit.

-Here are the nearest places to get free wifi near your location.
+There are alternative Wi-Fi ideas for you to get on the internet in no time.
+Here are the nearest places to get free Wi-Fi near your location.
 The closest Wifi connection shouldn’t be too far, no matter where you are in the US:

 The demand for free public access points is such that complete applications are specifically designed to help users find them.
-The hotspot database applications contain a huge list of WiFi hotspots around the world, and some even have passwords for hotspots that are inaccessible to the public without paying.
-These are our top 3 favorite database applications for access points:
+The hotspot database applications contain a huge list of Wi-Fi hotspots around the world, and some even have passwords for hotspots that are inaccessible to the public without paying.

 - Libraries – The aim of libraries is to promote the education of the local community.
 Offering free internet access is just one of the ways in which libraries pursue their goal.

-- McDonald’s / Starbucks – McDonald’s, Starbucks, Ben & Jerry’s and other popular fast food chains, ice cream parlors and restaurants have long discovered the power to generate revenue with free Wifi hotspots.
+- Restaurants – McDonald’s, Starbucks, Ben & Jerry’s and other popular fast food chains, ice cream parlors and restaurants have long discovered the power to generate revenue with free Wi-Fi hotspots.